Lifting the Veil on the World Bank Group’s Lending Through Financial Intermediaries

-Inclusive Development International, in collaboration with Bank Information Center, Accountability Counsel, Urgewald, and 11.11.11 , is publishing our research findings in a four-part investigative report, Outsourcing Development: Lifting the Veil on the World Bank Group’s Lending through Financial Intermediaries.
+Inclusive Development International, in collaboration with Bank Information Center, Accountability Counsel, Urgewald, and 11.11.11 , is publishing our research findings in a four-part investigative series, Outsourcing Development: Lifting the Veil on the World Bank Group’s Lending through Financial Intermediaries.

 IDI has also published a project database, which details all of the harmful investments that we’ve linked to IFC intermediaries.
 This will be updated periodically with new findings.

-IFC must stop investing in irresponsible financial institutions that fund destructive projects.
+The IFC must stop investing in irresponsible financial institutions that fund destructive projects.
 And it must take urgent action to bring its financial sector investments into line with the World Bank Group’s sustainable development mandate and the IFC Performance Standards.
 In order to achieve this, we urge the IFC’s Board of Directors to adopt the following fundamental reforms:

 - Require the IFC to individually appraise, categorize, disclose, and supervise all higher-risk sub-investments of financial sector clients.

 - Require all financial sector clients, as a condition of IFC’s investment, to adopt a human rights policy that is aligned with the United Nations Guiding Principles on Business and Human Rights.

 - Publicly disclose all higher risk financial intermediary sub-clients and their projects, sufficiently prior to appraisal to allow public comment.